-In August 2009, we consummated the acquisition of substantially all of the assets related to the SRAM memory device product line of Sony Corporation.
+In November 2015, we acquired all of the outstanding capital stock of privately held MikaMonu Group Ltd., a development-stage, Israel-based company that specializes in in-place associative computing for markets including big data, computer vision and cyber security.
+We also acquired substantially all of the assets related to the SRAM memory device product line of Sony Corporation in 2009.
 We intend to supplement our internal development activities by seeking opportunities to make additional acquisitions or investments in companies, assets or technologies that we believe are complementary or strategic.
-Other than the Sony acquisition, we have not made any such acquisitions or investments, and therefore our experience as an organization in making such acquisitions and investments is limited.
-In connection with future acquisitions or investments we may make, we face numerous risks, including:
+Other than the MikaMonu and Sony acquisitions, we have not made any such acquisitions or investments, and therefore our experience as an organization in making such acquisitions and investments is limited.
+In connection with the MikaMonu acquisition, we are subject to risks related to potential problems, delays or anticipated costs that may be encountered in the development of products based on the MikaMonu technology and the establishment of new markets and customer relationships for the potential new products.
+In addition, in connection with the MikaMonu acquisition and any future acquisitions or investments we may make, we face numerous other risks, including:

-- · difficulties in integrating operations, technologies, products and personnel; - · diversion of financial and managerial resources from existing operations; - risk of overpaying for or misjudging the strategic fit of an acquired company, asset or technology; - problems or liabilities stemming from defects of an acquired product or intellectual property litigation that may result from offering the acquired product in our markets; - ·challenges in retaining key employees to maximize the value of the acquisition or investment; - · inability to generate sufficient return on investment; - · incurrence of significant one-time write-offs; and - · delays in customer purchases due to uncertainty.
+- difficulties in integrating operations, technologies, products and personnel; - · diversion of financial and managerial resources from existing operations; - · risk of overpaying for or misjudging the strategic fit of an acquired company, asset or technology; - problems or liabilities stemming from defects of an acquired product or intellectual property litigation that may result from offering the acquired product in our markets; - · challenges in retaining key employees to maximize the value of the acquisition or investment; - · inability to generate sufficient return on investment; - · incurrence of significant one-time write-offs; and - · delays in customer purchases due to uncertainty.